allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 The entry point adds xUnit.net pre-execution filter arguments for tests selected by the current Allure test plan and calls xUnit.net.

-If `Allure_GenerateXunitEntryPoint` is set to `false`, the xUnit.net entry point will be used.
+If `Allure_GenerateXunitEntryPoint` is set to `false`, the xUnit.net's native entry point will be used.
 Pre-execution filtering is not generated.
 In that mode, Allure still applies the test plan at runtime, but xUnit.net may construct test class instances and run fixtures for tests that are not selected by the plan.